[Updated for 2025] This post may contain affiliate links.

 But what if you found a way to move your body that was empowering and energizing?

-That’s where strength training ( for women, especially!) comes in, especially in your 40s, 50s, and beyond.
 And no, you don’t need to spend hours in the gym or lift heavy barbells to benefit from it!

-In fact, a simple strength training split called Push/Pull/Legs can help you build muscles and feel strong — all without the burnout or guilt.
+A simple strength training split called Push/Pull/Legs can help you build muscles and feel strong — all without the burnout or guilt.

 __________

-Let’s talk about why strength training is so essential in midlife, what a push/pull/legs routine actually looks like, and how to get started in a way that honors your body, not battles it.
+Let’s talk about why strength training for women is so essential in midlife, what a push/pull/legs routine actually looks like, and how to get started in a way that honors your body, not battles it.

 Why Strength Training Is Essential for Women in Midlife